Alaska Girl Scout chapter sues over national dues increase

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-Girl Scouts of the USA spokesman Michael Lopes says the organization can’t comment on pending litigation but increases are in line with similar extracurricular youth activities.
+Girl Scouts of the USA spokesman Michael Lopes said the organization cannot comment on pending litigation but is confident the claim is without merit.

+Recent dues increases, he said in an email response to questions, are well in line with similar extra-curricular activities for youth.

+“The dues increase aligns the cost of joining Girl Scouts with the value of our programming,” he said.
+“As a youth-serving organization, Girl Scouts is keeping pace with the marketplace, and returning a tremendous value to girls.”

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com